The Ultimate Guide to TTRPG Campaign Managers in 2025

 Obsidian

 Obsidian is a powerhouse for organizing notes.
 If you forced me to pick one option from this article, Obsidian wins by a mile.
-This knowledge base works from local files and features are extended by community-built plugins.
-There's a strong TTRPG presence in the community and a handful of plugins designed for our hobby.
+This software works on top of local files and features are extended by community-built plugins.
+There’s a strong TTRPG presence in and around the Obsidian community.
+And a handful of plugins are designed for roleplaying games.

 Key Features